- 1 Exploring Art in Hip and Trendy Toronto

 Another floor offered a tribute to Black History month and the Black Lives Matter movement in Toronto and the US.
 The photographs were part of a series of shows called, “Power to the People: Photography and Video of Repression and Black Protest.”
 The Gladstone highlighted photographs from a couple of Toronto photographers, Zun Lee and Jalani Morgan, portraying different sides of the protests.
 It was quite powerful imagery.
 The exhibits change monthly so it’s a great way to see some interesting artwork, particularly if the weather is inclement.

 The nearby Drake Hotel, 1150 Queen St West, is another hotel-come-art gallery.
 Original built in the 1890’s, it is considered a ‘Hotbed of Culture’.
-Since reopening their doors on Valentine’s Day in 2004, they have offered guests a permanent as well as rotating collection of contemporary art.
+They reopened on Valentine’s Day in 2004 and offer guests a permanent as well as rotating collection of contemporary art.
 Their art is a mixture of old and bold, and new art.
-The Feb 2016 exhibition was Qualia, which asks viewers to pay attention to their own aesthetic experience while viewing the artworks.
+The exhibition I saw was Qualia, which asks viewers to pay attention to their own aesthetic experience while viewing the artworks.
 It’s well worth checking out.
 The exhibits change frequently.

 The Drake Café is a great place for coffee, scones and free Wifi.
 Ironically, while sitting at the counter, I ran into a guy who happened to be at the music venue where I was the night before.
 He was a photographer doing a model shoot, as you do, at the Drake.
 It’s a small world!